earlgreyhot1701D/ticketglass/README.md

 **Stop shouting into the void.**

-TicketGlass is an AI-powered IT support transparency portal that shows customers exactly what's happening with their support tickets—in real-time, with context-aware explanations that never repeat.
+TicketGlass is an **autonomous AI agent** that provides real-time transparency into IT support tickets—showing customers exactly what's happening, with context-aware explanations that never repeat.

 Built for **SuperHack 2025** (AWS hackathon).
 Powered by **AWS Bedrock** + **Claude AI**.